ocrumbie-stack/BitgetConnect-1/replit.md

 # Overview

-This is a Bitget Perpetual Futures Screener application built with React and Express.js.
-The application provides real-time monitoring and filtering of cryptocurrency futures trading data from the Bitget exchange.
-It features a modern, dark-themed interface for traders to analyze market conditions, track positions, and monitor account information.
+This is a complete mobile-optimized crypto trading application with real-time Bitget perpetual futures data.
+The application features multiple pages (Home, Markets, Trade, Bot) with bottom navigation and a clean design matching modern trading interfaces.
+Built with React and Express.js, it provides comprehensive trading functionality including market monitoring, order placement, and automated trading bot setup.

 # User Preferences